 Commitment to Global Climate Effort – Georgetown has joined with a group of leading research universities in affirming our commitment to a broad-based global agreement on climate change and to doing our part to ensure the United States can meet its contribution.

-Georgetown Climate Center (new window)– The nonpartisan Georgetown Climate Center seeks to advance effective climate, energy, and transportation policies in the United States— policies that reduce greenhouse gas emissions and help communities adapt to climate change.
+Georgetown Climate Center – The nonpartisan Georgetown Climate Center seeks to advance effective climate, energy, and transportation policies in the United States— policies that reduce greenhouse gas emissions and help communities adapt to climate change.

-Learn even more about how GU faculty are engaging with topics of energy and sustainability at the Georgetown Environment Initiative (new window).
+The Earth Commons – Learn even more about how GU faculty are engaging with topics of environment and sustainability.